simon-ritchie/apysc/docs_src/source/graphics_move_to_and_line_to.md

 ## move_to interface calling after line_to interface calling

-If you call the `move_to` interface after calling the `line_to` interface, then a new line instance will be created.
+If you call the `move_to` interface after calling the `line_to` interface, it creates a new line instance.

 ```py
 # runnable